-- 2. Special Subject Materials Contributions: These contributions cover the cost of consumable items in such subjects as Food Technology, Industrial Technology and Visual Arts. - 3.
-Textbook contribution
+2. Special Subject Materials Fees: These contributions cover the cost of consumable items in such subjects as Food Technology, Industrial Technology and Visual Arts.

+3. Textbook fees

 Compulsory, to be paid annually.

 In addition we request parents to pay an annual textbook contribution of \$30.00 per student, which is non-refundable.